Tibboh17/Database/Database System/(SQL) 03. SQL vs. NoSQL.md

     - Debugging SQL can be complicated because it doesn't provide informative error messages.
     - The syntax of SQL tends to be verbose compared with programming languages.

-# Pros and cons of NoSQL
+# Pros and Cons of NoSQL
 - **Pros of NoSQL**
     - Flexible schema.
     - Usable on distributed infrastructure platforms.